 The following Figures show the comparison between radiant and porous model created during the learning process regarding their prediction of the temperature and airflow distribution.
 The same columns which had been used to prove the validity of the porous media model are used also for the comparison between the two different models.
 The results of the porous model are indicated by blue lines, the results of the radiant model are indicated by red lines and the orange bullets represent the measurements by Zhang in the the laboratory.

 The Figures from 4.18 to 4.21 present the comparison between the two models regarding the temperature distribution in the room.
-Also, in the Figures below x-axis represents the temperature magnitude and y-axis represents the measured height.

 Figure 4.18.
-Temperature along A-2
+Temperature gradient along A-2